AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

 type policyName string

 const (
-  // antiAffinityLabelPolicy is the name of the
+  // antiAffinityLabelPolicyName is the name of the
   // policy that applies anti-affinity rule based on
   // label
-  antiAffinityLabelPolicy policyName = "anti-affinity-label"
+  antiAffinityLabelPolicyName policyName = "anti-affinity-label"

-  // preferAntiAffinityLabelPolicy is the name of
+  // preferAntiAffinityLabelPolicyName is the name of
   // the policy that does a best effort while appling
-  // anti-affinity rule based on label preferAntiAffinityLabelPolicy policyName = "prefer-anti-affinity-label" )
+  // anti-affinity rule based on label preferAntiAffinityLabelPolicyName policyName = "prefer-anti-affinity-label" )

 // policy exposes the contracts that need